-Radon the Silent Killer
+Radon Gas – The Silent Killer

 Radon is everywhere around us.
 Even in low risk areas it can build up and become deadly.

-Radon is a radioactive gas that results from the natural breakdown of uranium found in trace amounts in soil, rock, and water.
+Radon gas, the silent killer, is a leading cause of cancer.
+Radon is a radioactive gas that forms from the natural breakdown of uranium, which is commonly found in trace amounts in soil, rock, and water.
 Radon is the main source of our exposure to all radiation.
-The US Surgeon General and the US Environmental Protection Agency (EPA) have determined that radon is second only to smoking as a leading cause of lung cancer.
-Testing for Radon is the only way to know if you and your family are at risk from radon.
+The Environmental Protection Agency (EPA) has determined that exposure to radon gas is second only to smoking as a leading cause of lung cancer in the United States.
+In fact, up to 21,000 lung cancer deaths per year have been attributed to the exposure to high levels of radon.
+Smokers who are exposed to radon are at an even greater risk of developing lung cancer.

 Learn More About Your County – Click Here